-A curriculum group, led by the Deputy Head, has been established to work with teaching teams for each year group.
-Members of the curriculum group act as custodians for the knowledge and skills that are developed by each cohort of children as they progress through the school.
+A curriculum groups have been established to work with teaching teams for each year group.
+Members of the curriculum groups act as guardians for the knowledge and skills that are developed by each cohort of children as they progress through the school.

 An innovative approach to curriculum leadership and design

-At the end of each academic year the curriculum group will review the progress that a year group has made in developing the skills summarised within the Trust curriculum mapping grid and the knowledge topics that have been covered.
+During and at the end of each academic year the curriculum groups will review the progress that a year group has made in developing the skills summarised within the school curriculum mapping grid and the knowledge topics that have been covered.

-The understanding gained by the curriculum group enables them to support the teaching team planning the next year for this cohort in a way that builds upon what children have previously learned.
-If there are concerns that some skills need to be revisited the curriculum group will be able to share these concerns with the teaching team who are planning the next year for these children.
-The curriculum group also identifies where the skills gaps are for the children compared with the Trust curriculum mapping grid.
+The understanding gained by the curriculum groups enables them to support the teaching team planning the next year for this cohort in a way that builds upon what children have previously learned.
+If there are concerns that some skills need to be revisited the curriculum groups will be able to share these concerns with the teaching team who are planning the next year for these children.
+The curriculum groups also identify where the skills gaps are for the children compared with the school curriculum mapping grids.
 This means they can flag those skills that need to be covered or revisited in the year ahead.
-Since the curriculum group also know the books and subject knowledge that children have covered previously, they can ensure that the teaching team planning the next year productively and only revisit knowledge already covered if this is going to be productive.
+Since the curriculum groups also know the books and subject knowledge that children have covered previously, they can ensure that the teaching team planning the next year productively and only revisit knowledge already covered if this is going to be productive.

 Assessment is a key tool in the development of the curriculum and children’s learning.
 Each term there is a pupil progress meeting to discuss progress and attainment in specific subjects.
 The curriculum team, through their deep dives, continue to assess the knowledge that children have retained within their long term memory and share this information with class teachers, to further inform planning.
 Ongoing assessment activity through the year enables teachers to assess how well knowledge covered through the year has been retained.
 This all feeds into the end of year reports and targets that are shared with parents.